yzmydd/Course-Project-Part-3/README.md

 ---

-## Project Overview
-This project is a single-player Casino Blackjack game written in C++.
-It simulates realistic Blackjack gameplay, including betting, hitting, standing, doubling down, and splitting pairs.
-The game also includes a simplified basic strategy suggestion system to help the player make decisions based on the dealer’s up card and the player's hand.

-This project was created for the CIS7 course to demonstrate understanding of discrete structures, algorithmic design, and C++ programming concepts.

----

 ## Features
 - Single-player Blackjack against the dealer
 - Full casino rules including hit, stand, double down, and split pairs